-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks Little or no public participation in TR management.
+Condition Category (Tick 🗸) Reference document(s) Remarks Little or no public participation in TR management.
 Poor Opportunistic public participation in some of the relevant aspects of TR management.
 Fair Systematic public participation in most of the relevant aspects of TR management.
 Good Comprehensive and systematic public participation in all important and relevant aspects of TR management.
 Very good

-\The involvement of NGOs/ NGIs in population estimation may be taken into account)
++The involvement of NGOs/ NGIs in population estimation may be taken into account).
+Are public awareness and education programme being taken up?

-4.4 Is there a responsive system for handling complaints and comments+ about TR management?
+4.4 Is there a responsive system for handling grievances and feedback about TR management?

-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks Ad-hoc approach to handling complaints.
+Condition Category (Tick 🗸) Reference document(s) Remarks Ad-hoc approach to handling complaints.
 Poor Complaints handling system operational but not responsive to individual issues and with limited follow up.
 Fair Coordinated system logs and responds effectively to most complaints.
 Good All complaints systematically logged in coordinated system and timely response provided with minimal repeat complaints.
 Very good

-\Does the TR maintains 'Suggestions Register'?
++Does the TR maintains 'Suggestions Register/ Box/ Web portal'?
 What actions are taken to deal with suggestions?

-4.5 Does TR management addresses the livelihood issues+ of resource dependent communities, especially of women?
+4.5 Does TR management address the livelihood issues of resource dependent communities, especially of women?

-Assessment criteria Condition Category (Tick ✓) Reference document(s) Remarks No livelihood issues are addressed by TR management.
+Condition Category (Tick 🗸) Reference document(s) Remarks No livelihood issues are addressed by TR management.
 Poor Few livelihood issues are addressed by TR management.
 Fair Substantial livelihood issues are addressed by TR management.
 Good Livelihood issues of resource dependent communities especially of women are addressed effectively by TR managers.
 Very good

-+The number of man-days generated in the last 3 years may be taken into account.
++The number of mandays generated in the last 3 years may be taken into account.
 Are funds received from District Agencies and other sources?
 Provide details of funds received in last 3 years.
+Livelihood options provided through EDCs to local people.

-4.6 Has the TR planned and implemented the voluntary 'Village Relocation' from the Core/ Critical Tiger Habitat (CTH)?
+4.6 Has the tiger reserve planned and implemented creation of inviolate zone by means of voluntary village relocation and phasing out of tourism from the core/critical tiger habitat (CTH)?

-Assessment criteria +

-Condition Category (Tick ✓) Reference document(s) Remarks

-No planning and no implementation Poor

-Plans have been made but no implementation Fair

-Plans have been made and some Good

-implementation is in progress

-Plans have been made and are being actively Very good

-implemented/ no human habitation in the CTH
+Condition Category (Tick √ ) Reference document(s) Remarks No planning and no implementation Poor Plans have been made but no implementation Fair Plans have been made and some implementation is in progress Good Plans have been made and are being actively implemented/ no human habitation in the CTH Very good

-\Assessment will look into the village relocation planning process including availability of manpower, financial resources and NGO support, if any.
++Assessment will look into the voluntary village relocation planning process including availability of manpower, financial resources and NGO support, if any.
 Is there a mechanism to address the complaints received in respect of relocation process?
 Effort must be made to assess post-relocation success or otherwise.
+If the core zone is inviolate, rating will be highest.

-5. Output
+5. OUTPUT